 Although federal youth employment provisions are not applicable to volunteers, volunteer managers should always check with state and local authorities concerning any safety and health protections applicable to youth.
 In addition, parks and programs are encouraged to consult with their regional youth program manager (if available) and to keep informed of appropriate state child labor regulations.

 Although federal youth employment provisions are not applicable to volunteers, volunteer managers should always check with state and local authorities concerning any safety and health protections applicable to youth.
 In addition, parks and programs are encouraged to consult with their regional youth program manager and to keep informed of appropriate state child labor regulations.

 Federal Equal Employment Opportunity (EEO) laws prohibit employment discrimination on the following bases:

-As stated by the U.S. Equal Employment Opportunity Commission (EEOC) "volunteers usually are not protected 'employees.' " However, as outlined by federal laws cited in DO-7, § 9, instances may occur when volunteers are treated like employees in regards to EEO matters.
+As stated by the U.S. Equal Employment Opportunity Commission (EEOC) "volunteers usually are not protected 'employees.'"
+However, as outlined by federal laws cited in DO-7, § 9, instances may occur when volunteers are treated like employees in regard to EEO matters.
 As such, were something to occur, your designated EEO office should be contacted to best determine what next steps are available to the volunteer.